The new regulations

 The purpose of this guidance is primarily to help councils navigate the new regulations, ensure they are able to implement them in their region and provide the required approach to preparing and assessing an emissions plan.
 However, this guidance may also be useful to industry, especially consultants who have been hired to help with emissions plans and consent applications.

-This guidance will be undergoing road testing, and a final version will be published once that process is complete – expected to be in October 2023.
+This guidance will be undergoing road testing, and a final version will be published once that process is complete.

 Suitably Qualified Person